DNF5 Group Commands Guide for Fedora

 Before working with groups, update your system to ensure you have the latest package definitions and metadata.
 The --refresh flag forces DNF to download fresh repository metadata rather than using cached data, ensuring you see the most current group definitions:

-sudo dnf --refresh update
+sudo dnf --refresh upgrade

 For additional performance optimization, see our guide on increasing DNF speed on Fedora.